suzybee1987/ms1-ali-shiatsu/README.md

   - [**Colour**](#colour)
   - [**Inspiration**](#inspiration)
   - [**Acknowledgements**](#acknowledgements)

-# Ali's Shiatsu

-This project is designed to showcase the Shiatsu Shin Tai massage with some information about its derivation, how Ali came to learn it and study it and an opportunity for the user to contact the business owner for more information and to book appointments.

 ## **UX (User Experience)**

+### **User Stories**
+- As a user visiting the site for the first time:
+  - I want to be able to see social media links so that I can keep up to date through Facebook, Instagram and Twitter.
+  - I want to click the navigation links to be taken to the correct section and also back to home for a better user experience.
+  - I want the page to be in a predictable layout so that I can navigate it easily.
+  - I want to see a map of the location so that I can determine how close it is to my location and navigate there easily.

+- As a user returning to the site:
+  - I want to be able to access the site easily on my chosen device
+  - I want to easily be able to navigate to different parts of the site
+  - I want to be able to contact the business owner as I wish through social media or contact form

+- As a user who has never had a Shiatsu Shin Tai Massage before:
+   - I want to use the site to learn more about Shiatsu Shin Tai and how to contact the business owner so that I can ask questions.
+   - I want to see a demonstration of what to expect when receiving a Shiatsu Shin Tai massage.
+   - I want some information about the price and time required per session
+   - I want some information about the business owner's qualifications.

 ### **Project Goals**
 - The primary goal of this site is to showcase Ali's Shiatsu Shin Tai massage business to attract new clients and provide a means of communication while linking to social media pages.

 ### **User Goals**
-- The user will be able to find out more about shiatsu shin tai and be able to contact Ali for more information.
+- The user will be able to find out more about Shiatsu Shin Tai and be able to contact Ali for more information.

-### **User Stories**

-- As a user I want to use the site to learn more about Shiatsu Shin Tai and how to contact the business owner so that I can have a massage.
-- As a user I want to be able to communicate with the business owner and find out what is involved in a Shiatsu Shin Tai massage so that I can decide if I'd like to try it.
-- As a user I want to be able to see social media links so that I can keep up to date through Facebook, Instagram and Twitter.
-- As a user I want to see a demonstration of what to expect when receiving a Shiatsu Shin Tai massage.
-- As a user I want to click the navigation links to be taken to the correct section and also back to home for a better user experience.
-- As a user I want the page to be in a predictable layout so that I can navigate it easily.
-- As a user I want pricing information to be on the site so that I can compare with other providers.
-- As a user I want to see a map of the location so that I can determine how close it is to my location and navigate there easily.

 ### **Site Owner Goals**
 - As a site owner I want the user to learn about Shiatsu Shin Tai massage and the business owner.